When Jesus gave you freedom it’s important to maintain your healing and deliverance and not fall back into bondage.

 Changing your thinking will change your beliefs.
 Like how you see God, others, yourself, and certain situations.

 Changing your beliefs will change your expectations.
-Changing your expectations will change your attitude towards life overall.
+Changing your expectations will change your attitude toward life overall.
 Changing your attitude will then change your behavior.

 Only if you laid a good foundation on the inside, can you be successful.